alinex/node-codedoc/src/document.md

     - `@license` license for this part

 Other Specialities
-:   `@internal` - lets you add some text at the bottom which is only displayed in
+:   - '@describe', `@description` adds some more description after the API specification
-    codeview (use it in normal doc comments)
+    - `@internal` - lets you add some text at the bottom which is only displayed in codeview (use it in normal doc comments)

 The `@todo` format also allows to easily define optional parameters and default values:
 `@todo {integer} [max=5] maximum number of...`.
 You add square brackets to the variable